 Use compiler options where available to detect dangling references.

-Use compiler options where available to enable pointer checking throughout development of a code.
-Disable pointer checking during production runs only for program units that are critical for performance.
+Enable pointer checking throughout development of a code and only disable such checking during production runs when performance requirements cannot be met otherwise.

 Do not pointer-assign a pointer to a target if the pointer might have a longer lifetime than the target or the target attribute of the target.
 Check actual arguments that are argument associated with dummy arguments that are given the target attribute within the referenced procedure.

 Check for successful deallocation when deallocating a pointer by using the stat= specifier.